Buy Now

 Example:

-If you want to count cells with text in the range A1:A10 while ignoring empty strings and space characters, use:
+If you want to count in excel using range A1:A10 while ignoring empty strings and space characters, use:

 =SUMPRODUCT(--(TRIM(A1:A10)<>""), --ISTEXT(A1:A10))